Kaepernick denounces 4th of July as ‘celebration of white supremacy’

 COLIN KAEPERNICK'S FINAL SEASON WITH 49ERS REMEMBERED FONDLY DESPITE LACK OF WINS

-The video's disturbing images were over a backdrop of fireworks and actor James Earl James reading 19th-century abolitionist Frederick Douglass’ 1852 speech, "What to the Slave is the Fourth of July?"
+The video's disturbing images were over a backdrop of fireworks and actor James Earl Jones reading 19th-century abolitionist Frederick Douglass’ 1852 speech, "What to the Slave is the Fourth of July?"

 COLIN KAEPERNICK AND AVA DUVERNAY ANNOUNCE NEW NETFLIX SERIES ABOUT FOOTBALL PLAYER'S LIFE